-Quantum confined stark effect refers to dash of the absorption edge of a semiconductor quantum well structure in the presence of dash dash dash.
-Fill in the blanks, your time starts now, fill in the blanks with appropriate words.
-The only unique words will fit in their okay, let me the answer is let me give you the answer also, so what is the answer here nothing else will fit.
-Red shift of the absorption edge of a semiconductor quantum well in the presence of applied electric field.
+Everyone ready?
+1 minute, 60 seconds.
+No more.
+Quantum confined stark effect refers to dash of the absorption edge of a semiconductor quantum well structure in the presence of dash dash.
+Fill in the blanks.
+Your time starts now.
+Fill in the blanks with appropriate words.
+The only unique words will fit in there.
+Quantum confined stark effect refers to of the absorption edge of a semiconductor quantum will structure in the presence of.
+Let me a, the answer is.
+Let me give you the answer also.
+So, what is the answer here?
+Nothing else will fit red shift.
+It is the red shift of the absorption edge of a semiconductor quantum well in the presence of applied electric field.